 POSTED BY June 13, 2013 COMMENTS (31)ON

-We all know that real estate sector is so much unregulated and unorganised.
-There is no proper guidelines on any thing and builders use this to make maximum out of the situation and take buyers for the ride at every level.
-Builders and Politician nexus is very known and from last 10-15 yrs, the real estate prices has crossed the level that a common middle class family would never be afford their own house.
+We all know that the real estate sector is so much unregulated and unorganized.
+There are no proper guidelines on any thing and builders use this to make maximum out of the situation and take buyers for the ride at every level.
+Builders and Politician nexus are very known and from last 10-15 yrs, the real estate prices have crossed the level that a common middle-class family would never afford their own house.

-In this scenario, the real estate regulations are not just a requirement, but a big need of the industry if our economy and society needs to some stability over long term.
-In this article we will discuss all the major points in real estate regulations.
-There are many good points in the regulation and it will help the industry, however like any other law, this bill also have many loopholes and many rules can be exploited by the builders.
+In this scenario, the real estate regulations are not just a requirement, but a big need of the industry if our economy and society need to some stability over the long term.
+In this article, we will discuss all the major points in real estate regulations.
+There are many good points in the regulation and it will help the industry, however like any other law, this bill also has many loopholes and many rules can be exploited by the builders.
 This bill whenever becomes the final act, will only be applicable to new real estate projects, not the ongoing and completed projects.

-From last few days there has been a great amount of discussions over various news portals and discussion forums on how this regulations will be a great thing and how it is just another failure.
-So lets see major highlights of the regulations
+From the last few days, there has been a great number of discussions over various news portals and discussion forums on how these regulations will be a great thing and how it is just another failure.
+So let’s see major highlights of the regulations

 1. Mandatory to acquire all clearances before the launch

-With this, the concept of “pre-launch” offers will vanish and you can expect the prices of the property be high on launch.
-A lot of people are saying that because of this, their might be slowdown on supply side, because right now a builder keeps launching new projects.
-Another requirements is that, these permissions taken are to be displayed on the website of the developer.
+With this, the concept of “pre-launch” offers will vanish and you can expect the prices of the property to be high on launch.
+A lot of people are saying that because of this, there might be a slowdown on the supply side because right now a builder keeps launching new projects.
+Another requirements is that these permissions taken are to be displayed on the website of the developer.